Topics The "2021 Meeting of Code Administration Managers and Practitioners" was held

 Mr. Keita Nohara, Advertising Guidance Officer, Supervisory Guidance and Narcotics Control Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, gave a lecture titled "The 'Sales Information Provision Activity Monitoring Project'".

-Mr. Nohara gave an overview of the "FY2020 Report on the Monitoring of Sales Information Provision Activities," and explained the main points of the report, highlighting major cases of questionable reporting.
+Mr. Nohara gave an overview of the "FY2020 Report on the Monitoring of Sales Information Provision Activities," and also explained the main points of the report, highlighting major cases of questionable reporting.
 He explained that the key points of "cases of failure to disclose matters related to conflicts of interest" were that the sponsoring company had not requested disclosure of conflicts of interest (COI) and that the sponsoring company had not been able to confirm the slides of the presenters.
 The sponsors were requested to "ask the speakers to disclose their COI appropriately and accurately," "check whether the COI is disclosed in the presentation materials," and "check whether the COI between the speakers and the sponsor company is disclosed appropriately and accurately.

 Ministry of Health, Labour and Welfare, Pharmaceuticals and Consumer Health Bureau